 Our treatment tailors the program to the individual and the individual to the program of recovery.
 We begin by assessing our client’s history of mental health, drugs, and alcohol-related past.
 The needs of each patient are specific and personalized because we aim to provide comprehensive support for mental health, addiction, and dual diagnosis treatment.
 Our supportive environment is designed accordingly to give patients 24-hour care for sobriety.
 Most importantly, we hope to have our patients live comfortably within the facility during this crucial and fragile time.

 We prioritize removing the stigma and temptations for relapse and applying an air of recovery into every component of the treatment timeline.
-At We Level Up NJ, we find that when clients are living in a supportive community, especially during their early recovery process, they can truly focus on what matters most: their recovery.
+At We Level Up NJ, we find that clients living in a supportive community, especially during their early recovery process, can truly focus on what matters most: their recovery.

 Start a New Life